 Today is the day.
-Fifty years.
+Fifty-one years.
 I remember.
 Do you?

-It’s weird watching 50th anniversary documentaries commemorating events we remember.
+It’s weird watching the documentaries commemorating events I remember.
 It’s the Kennedy assassination this month.
 Just about every station, network and cable, are doing specials on John F. Kennedy.
 For us, it’s a trip down memory lane.
 Or nightmare alley.

 I was 13 when Kennedy was elected.
 I watched the inauguration on television, the first of many inaugurations I would watch.
 It was the greatest inaugural speech.
 I was naïve enough to believe he wrote it himself.
 And I was impressed by his hair, the best hair of any President before or since.
 Especially after 8 years of President Dwight D. Eisenhower who was very bald.

 In 1963 I turned 16 and started college.
 Kennedy was shot in November and the world changed.
 I’m sure every person old enough to know what was going on remembers where they were the day they heard the news.
 The assassination of John F. Kennedy was a landmark event, a turning point in history, a turning point in our personal histories.

 I was in the cafeteria at school.
 I had a cup of tea in my hand and was about to sit.
 The public address system in the cafeteria went on.
 There was a lot of noise, but gradually it grew quiet.
 A news report.
 It took a few minutes to recognize what they were saying, to form a context.
 Someone had shot the President.

 A few minutes later, everyone fell silent.
 Hundreds of undergraduates, sitting, standing.
 No one moving, no one talking.
 I stood at the table.
 Frozen.
 I never sat.
 I stood in the same spot for over an hour.
 Clutching that cup of tea, cooling in my hand.
 Until the voice on the loudspeaker said “President Kennedy is dead.
 The President is dead.”